Monodromy of A-hypergeometric functions: Mellin-Barnes integrals

-Not all systems $H_A(\alpha)$ allow a choice of negative $\gamma_i$.
-However, under the assumption of non-resonance it is known that two hypergeometric systems $H_A(\alpha)$ and $H_A(\alpha')$ have the same monodromy if $\alpha-\alpha'\in\bbbz^r$ (see \cite[Theorem 2.1]{beukersirreducible}).
+Not all systems $H_A(\boldalpha)$ allow a choice of negative $\gamma_i$.
+However, under the assumption of non-resonance it is known that two hypergeometric systems $H_A(\boldalpha)$ and $H_A(\boldalpha')$ have the same monodromy if $\boldalpha-\boldalpha'\in\bbbz^r$ (see \cite[Theorem 2.1]{beukersirreducible}).
 We call such systems contiguous.
-Thus we can always replace an irreducible A-hypergeometric system by a contiguous one which does allow a choice of $\gamma_i<0$ for all $i$.
+Thus we can always replace an irreducible A-hypergeometric system by a contiguous one which does allow a choice of $\gamma_i<-\v b_i\cdot\boldsigma$ for all $i$.
+In concrete cases we can also play with the value of $\boldsigma$.
 From now on we make this assumption, i.e all our Mellin-Barnes integrals are solution of an A-hypergeometric system.
 Of course there is also the question whether or not $M(v_1,\ldots,v_N)$ is a trivial function.
 By Proposition \ref{mellinbasis} we will find that it is non-trivial.